 Skip to main content

-Open-source Claude Code companion with 47 skills, 10 specialist agents, 16 slash commands, and 15 Roslyn MCP tools - so Claude generates production-ready .NET 10 / C# 14 code on the first try.
+An open-source Claude Code companion with 47 skills, 10 specialist agents, 16 slash commands, and 15 Roslyn MCP tools.
+So Claude ships idiomatic .NET 10 / C# 14 code on the first try.

 10